 Your CV has received great feedback, you’ve passed the telephone screening and finally been invited to interview.
-However it’s not time to celebrate just yet; there’s still a lot of work to be done before you land the job.
+However, it’s not time to celebrate just yet; there’s still a lot of work to be done before you land the job.

 Job interviews can be stressful and nerve-racking but good preparation will make the process much easier for you.
-If you have an interview coming up, StandOut CV have created this useful step-by-step guide for simple yet effective interview preparation.
+If you have an interview coming up, StandOut CV has created this useful step-by-step guide for simple yet effective interview preparation.

 A few days before the interview

 The days that lead up to your job interview are extremely important, as this is when you should be doing the bulk of your preparation work.
 Don’t leave everything until the night before, it’s not worth the risk.

 Firstly you need to ensure that you research the company in detail, as 82% of interviewers will reject a candidate if they don’t understand the employer’s business at the interview stage.
 You need to understand what products or services they offer, who their customers are, the company culture, and who their key people are.
 You can use a number of channels to do your research including web searches, the company site, and social media.
 If the role is being handled by a recruiter, you can also ask them for some inside information.